Ga naar zoeken

 INET: Fuel Pebble Qualification

-Zircaloy is the most used cladding material for light water reactors.
-It is the first barrier between the fuel and the coolant water and it is therefore essential to study and understand the behavior.
+The fuel cladding is the first barrier between the fuel and the coolant water and it is therefore essential to study and understand the behavior.
+Zirconium alloys are one of the most used materials and further development is still ongoing to introduce more advance materials and alloys.

 Zircaloy 480X480